 Hot Wedding Hairstyles for 2016

 2015 was the year of wavy bobs, messy up-dos, and floral hair-accessories.
 Whilst some of these gorgeous trends will be continuing into this year, we’ll also be seeing some brand new trends!
-Whether it’s side partings, sleek low buns or sixties-inspired bouffants, 2016 is going to be an exciting year for wedding hair.
+Whether it’s side partings, sleek low buns or sixties-inspired bouffants, 2016 is going to be an exciting year for bridal hair.

 Twisty Low Buns